ultimatemovers/omnia/about.md

   and enjoy front row seats to the Chef’s show at the restaurant’s third space – a smaller area with an open kitchen and surrounding seating that gives uninterrupted views of the kitchen team in their element.
+place_text: Situated on the iconic corner of Chapel Street and Toorak Road is the Capitol Grand in all its glory.
+South Yarra’s most stylish development is the epitome of hospitality and hedonism, making it the perfect spot for our European style bistro and bar – Omnia.
+The restaurant is the first of several LK Hospitality venues at this landmark location and it’s the ideal place to immerse yourself in the stunning interior, friendly vibe, botanical-inspired cocktails and a mouthwatering menu curated by an award-winning chef.

 ---